 I decided to take Latin my senior year of college and enjoyed it yet never felt quite sure that I knew what I was doing.
 I suppose I could blame it on the fact that Latin isn't a language that is used conversationally, but it was probably just me.
 Unsurprisingly, I've forgotten much of my Latin.

 Most enjoyable classes I took in college:

 Too many to mention!
 But my freshman year I took two courses on the Middle Ages that exposed me to all sorts of strange and interesting ways in which medieval people looked at the world.
 Those classes affected me in lasting ways by raising my curiosity and illustrating how necessary it is to check our own assumptions at the door if we wish to understand the past (and other people in general).

 Since 2006 I have been the editor of the James Fenimore Cooper Society Newsletter, which comes out three times a year.
 I regularly publish short articles and reviews there.
 Some of my other recent activities include:

 A book chapter: "The Pathfinder and Cooper's Return to Popular Literature," in Leather-Stocking Redux; Or, Old Essays, New Tales, edited by Jeffrey Walker (New York: AMS Press, 2011).

-A forthcoming article editing and introducing an unpublished manuscript by Cooper: "An Unfired Shot in the Literary Battle of Lake Erie: Cooper's Unpublished Reply to Alexander Slidell Mackenzie," in Literature in the Early American Republic 5 (2013).
+An article editing and introducing an unpublished manuscript by Cooper: "An Unfired Shot in the Literary Battle of Lake Erie: Cooper's Unpublished Reply to Alexander Slidell Mackenzie," in Literature in the Early American Republic 5 (2013).

 I also serve as one of the faculty sponsors for our Williams Alpha Delta Pi chapter of Sigma Tau Delta, an international English honor society.
 I often accompany students to the annual Sigma Tau Delta International Convention and serve as a faculty moderator there.